Campus Statue at Healy Hall, Georgetown University

 News and Announcements

-Wednesday, April 2, 2025, 4-6 pm, in person.
-As part of Georgetown’s new Emergent Ethics Network, the PCCB will co-host the Network’s first Distinguished Lecture by disability rights activist and internet pioneer Vint Cerf, who will speak on ethical issues at the intersection of bioethics, environmental justice, and the ethics of digital technology.
-Learn more and register
+On Wednesday, April 2, Georgetown’s new Emergent Ethics Network of which the PCCB is a founding member, co-hosted the Network’s first Distinguished Lecture by disability rights activist and internet pioneer Vint Cerf, who spoke on ethical issues at the intersection of bioethics, environmental justice, and the ethics of digital technology.
+Learn more

 On March 13 the PCCB hosted “Neural Transformation and Digital Intervention: Rethinking Maternal Health Research” with Dr. Maria Kuhn, German Fulbright Foundation Fellow at the Pellegrino Center for Clinical Bioethics